RelaxoGames-de/SnorlaxLOG/README.md

 # SnorlaxLOG

-This plugin is the main backend libary of the RelaxoGames.de Minigame Network.
-SnorlaxLOG is a multi platform based Minecraft server plugin.
+This plugin is the backbone of the RelaxoGames.de Minigame Network.
+SnorlaxLOG is a multiplatform plugin/library serving on all important parts of the RelaxoGames Network.

 # Documentation

 Before you continue please consider that you are logged in into the [PixelMedia DevEnd](http://relaxogames.de/development)

 ## Used By

 This libary is mainly used by the following plugins: